 Figure 4.
 System block diagram.

-The proposed vibration-based transducer for Zero-Energy standby applications is composed of two sections: (a) a MEMS device that works as a mechanical to electrical energy transducer able to convert external vibrations (such as shocks and induced movements) into electrical energy; and (b) a logic architecture able to efficiently manage power and convert the low voltage output of the MEMS device into level switching voltage.
-The idea is to supply the power requested by the electronic equipment only when the appliance must be turned on by inducing kinetic energy through an impressed movement.
-MEMS energy transducer which converts kinetic movement to an electric signal, Vmems.
-When enough energy is provided to the MEMS harvester, it can be able to connect the power path between the battery source Vcc and the output of the power management block, Vout.
+The proposed vibration-based transducer for zero-energy standby applications is composed of two sections: (a) a MEMS device that works as a mechanical to electrical energy transducer able to convert external vibrations such as shocks and induced movements into electrical energy; and (b) a logic architecture able to efficiently manage power and convert the low voltage output of the MEMS device into level switching voltage.
+The idea is to supply the power requested by the electronic equipment only when the appliance is turned on by inducing kinetic energy through an impressed movement MEMS energy transducer that converts kinetic movement to an electric signal, Vmems.
+When enough energy is provided to the MEMS harvester, it is able to connect the power path between the battery source, Vcc, and the output of the power management block, Vout.
 This, in turn, supplies a regulated voltage to the loading section.
-The logic section of the power management block does not have any static power consumption, as long as the enable signal is low, and the leakage current flowing through the battery (few pA) is, in practice, negligible.
+The logic section of the power management block does not have any static power consumption as long as the enable signal is low, and the leakage current flowing through the battery (few pA) is, in practice, negligible.
 This block also ensures that the enabling signal of the voltage regulator can stay on even when the kinetic energy feeding the MEMS device has faded out.

-Since the output voltage of a MEMS is very low ~ 100 mV, it would be insufficient to enable the voltage regulator which normally requires a voltage as high as Vcc to be turned on.
-For this reason, a special level shifter is needed to interface the MEMS based transducer with the enable digital input of the voltage regulator.
+Since the output voltage of a MEMS is very low (~ 100 mV), it would be insufficient to enable the voltage regulator, which normally requires a voltage as high as Vcc to be turned on.
+For this reason, a special level shifter is needed to interface the MEMS-based transducer with the enable digital input of the voltage regulator.